Dumbo: Flies High, Absolutely the Cutest Baby Elephant You'll Ever See

 |I wonder where they got the idea for "Thomas the Tank Engine?"
 Hmmm.|

-Dumbo is still very much around.
-He is a popular ride at Disney's theme parks, and he starred in a live-action television series, "Dumbo's Circus," in the 1980s.
-Several picture books for children have been published about him, such as "Walt Disney's Dumbo: Happy to Help" (2001).
-He even makes cameo appearances or is referenced in other films, such as "The Great Mouse Detective," "Who Framed Roger Rabbit" and "1941."
-There has been talk for years of a sequel, but the current management at Disney isn't interested in sequels to Disney classics right now.
+Dumbo even makes cameo appearances or is referenced in other films, such as "The Great Mouse Detective," "Who Framed Roger Rabbit" and "1941."
+There have been rumors for years of a sequel, but the current management at Disney isn't interested in sequels to long-ago Disney classics right now.
+However, Tim Burton did direct a 2019 live-action version of the original classic "Dumbo."

 |The Star of the Show|